vividos/TaglierinaPanoramica/README.md

 # Taglierina Panoramica

-en: Tag is an app for cropping panoramas
+- en: Tag is an app for cropping panoramas
-it: Taglierina Panoramica è un'app per ritagliare panorami
+- it: Taglierina Panoramica è un'app per ritagliare panorami

 ![Screenshot](screenshot.jpg)

+The app helps to split a panorama image into several images to use them in fancy Instagram posts.
+The app name came into my mind while learning some italian on Duolingo.

 ## Development